morse-rowan/SafeNet/README.md

 2. **Pooling, Downsampling, & Pointwise Convolutions**
-    - The model uses **Maxpooling, strided convolutions, and pointwise(1x1) convolutions** for spatial reduction, minimizing computational overhead while preserving critical information.
+    - The model uses **Max Pooling, strided convolutions, and pointwise(1x1) convolutions** for spatial reduction, minimizing computational overhead while preserving critical information.

 3. **Grid-Based Prediction**
-- As previously mentioned, the 4800x1 sigmoid output layer is essentially a 60x80 grid of 10x10 regions of the image where each value in the output vector corresponds with the models confidence of whether the region is "unsafe."
+- As previously mentioned, the 4800x1 sigmoid output layer is essentially a 60x80 grid of 10x10 regions of the image where each value in the output vector corresponds with the model's confidence of whether the region is "unsafe."

 4. **Note**
 - The current model is **not** yet pruned or quantized which leaves extra room for future runtime advancements.